lswamy/ledn-challenge/INSTALL.md

 4. app is accessible at http://localhost:5000
     * authorize endpoint is http://localhost:5000/authorize
     * accounts endpoint is https://localhost:5000/accounts
-5. On first execution, if accounts collection in database is empty, the accounts.json file will be imported.
-Note that if you choose to use your own database, the date fields in the json were converted to ISODate objects and indexes created for sorting and performance.
+5. When flask is started, if accounts collection in database is empty, the accounts_large.json file will be imported.
+Note that if you already have an existing database, the date fields in the json were converted to ISODate objects and indexes created for sorting and performance.